AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

   that should be handled.
 In a user defined package the attributes won't be listed except if explicitly described into the JSON file.

+* :smap:`--minimal-project`

+  Record the strict minimal data into the generated project file.
+With this option the variabels and user's packages won't be generated.

 * :samp:`--no-project`

   Specify that no project is to be generated and installed.